Using Regex in Swift

 `Regex`

-Starting with iOS 16.0 Swift has a new Regex type as part of its standard library.
-You can use this type much like you used the NSRegularExpression type above to define a regex pattern with a string literal.
+type as part of its standard library.
+You can use this type much like you used the NSRegularExpression

 let regex = try Regex(#"(CREDIT|DEBIT)\s+"#)

-The usage of our regex type is a little different.
-The Regex object exposes a few method that you can use to parse a string, however the bulk of the API is defined on String.
-If we want to get the first match on our input string, we would do it like so.
+object exposes a few method that you can use to parse a string, however the bulk of the API is defined on String

 let match = input.firstMatch(of: regex)

-This returns a Regex.Match object that we can use to query the output of our regex pattern.
-You can then use match.output to get the output of the regex.
+object that we can use to query the output of our regex pattern.
+You can then use match.output

 So far this is not much different than what we had before.
-We still have to provide a string literal, and we still have to try the initializer, as it might fail if the regex is invalid.
-However this new API has some hidden improvements that we haven't made use of yet.
+We still have to provide a string literal, and we still have to try

 Output types

-Regex is generic over it's output type.
-What this means, is that when we define capture groups in our regex, we can actually specify them on the Regex as the output of the object.
-To do this, you provide an extra as: argument to the initializer, where you specify a tuple type of what you're expecting.
-Most of the time this will be a tuple of two or more Substrings.
+is generic over it's output type.
+What this means, is that when we define capture groups in our regex, we can actually specify them on the Regex

 let regex = try Regex(#"(CREDIT|DEBIT)\s+"#, as: (Substring, Substring).self)

-Notice that I specified a tuple of two Substrings even though I only have one capture group.
+s even though I only have one capture group.
 That is because the first captured of the regex is always the whole string that was matched.
 Which is then followed by all of the explicit capture groups.

 If I wanted to also capture the first number of the date in the following column, I would use a regex like this

-let regex = try Regex(#"(CREDIT|DEBIT)\s+(\+d)"#, as: (Substring, Substring, Substring).self)
+let regex = try Regex(#"(CREDIT|DEBIT)\s+(\d+)"#, as: (Substring, Substring, Substring).self)

 Do get that number out of the match, I would simply access the tuple element on the match object like so.